-Doble Engineering Company

-Doble PowerTest Ltd.

-Doble TransiNor AS
+Doble Engineering Company Doble PowerTest Ltd. Doble TransiNor AS

-The Doble entities listed above are sometimes collectively referred to herein as "Doble."
+The entities comprising the USG segment are sometimes collectively referred to herein as "Doble."

-Aclara Technologies LLC, formerly a part of this segment, was characterized as discontinued operations and/or assets held for sale beginning in the third quarter of fiscal 2013, and was divested in the second quarter of fiscal 2014.
-See the discussion in the next section, "Discontinued Operations/Assets Held for Sale," and in Note 2 of the Notes to Consolidated Financial Statements included herein.
+Aclara Technologies LLC, formerly a part of this segment, was characterized as discontinued operations and/or assets held for sale beginning in the third quarter of 2013, and was divested in the second quarter of 2014.
+See the next section, "Discontinued Operations/Assets Held for Sale," and Note 2 to the Consolidated Financial Statements included herein.